francoisbonnard/state_ai_report/LLM Engineer Handbook/RM LLM Engineer Handbook.md

 ### Creatin Embeddings

 Embeddings are created by deep learning models that understand the context and semantics of your input and project it into a continuous vector space.

+### How does a vector DB work?

+a vector DB uses approximate nearest neighbor (ANN) algorithms to find these close neighbors.
+Standard nearest neighbor algorithms are too slow to work in practice

+Indexing vectors: Vectors are indexed using data structures optimized for high-dimensional data.
+Common indexing techniques include hierarchical navigable small world (HNSW), random projection, product quantization (PQ), and locality-sensitive hashing (LSH)